sailfishos-mirror/bind9/bin/check/named-checkconf.rst

    those supported by the crypto provider.
 This is useful when checking a `named.conf` intended to be run on another machine with possibly a different set of supported DNSSEC key algorithms.

+.. option:: -e

+   This option prints the effective server configuration that would result from :iscman:`named.conf` and its included files, if no errors were detected, in canonical form.

+   The effective configuration is the result of loading a configuration file and applying it on top of the default settings for :iscman:`named`.
+   All configurable settings are included.

+   See also the :option:`-x` and :option:`-p` options.

 .. option:: -h